openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    -04

+   * Add note that lower assurance credentials can also be conveyed using this profile
    * Added support for credentials without cryptographic holder binding
    * mandate support for aki trusted_authorities method
    * remove presentation exchange reference since it was removed in openid4vp